 Transmits data every 5 minutes outside (GPS), at home every 15 minutes (WiFi).

 In the home zone, the GPS signal is not detected because the cat is within the WiFi area of its home.
-The collar checks every few minutes to see if the home WiFi can still be received, or if the cat is flagged as "outside".
+The collar checks every few minutes to see if it recognises the home WiFi, or if the cat is flagged as "outside".